 So here’s the conclusion I have reached for what it’s worth.

 I have a very short time on a very small, but beautiful planet.
-I have many wonderful things at my disposal — people I love, interesting work, fun things to do, new things to learn every day, incredible beauty all around me.
+I have many wonderful things at my disposal — people I love, interesting work, fun things to do, new things to learn every day, and incredible beauty all around me.

 Yes, sometimes crappy random things happen, and they disrupt my life.
 But I don’t want them to disrupt it any longer than they must.

 I want to savor and enjoy as much of life as I possibly can every single day.
 I don’t want to waste a minute worrying or thinking about problems.
-And I want make the world better in some small way before I leave it.
+And I want to make the world better in some small way before I leave it.